Kipppn/Project-Matcher-Bot/README.md

 # Project Matcher Bot
-A discord bot that matches users with projects that has a UI inspired by dating apps.
+A discord Bot that matches users with projects that has a UI inspired by dating apps.